 Mrs. Crone seemed so approachable that in my following high school years, while birding by myself in the Garden, I felt bold enough to knock on her cottage door.
 That was a brown, vine-covered wooden house, or what I called a shack.
 She could always tell me what birds were in the Garden that day.

 One autumn day in the Garden, I remember her telling me where to look for a Winter Wren.
 I went to that spot, and sure enough, it was still there.
 That was my first look at a Winter Wren.
 Mrs. Crone always seemed to be wearing a green woolly beret, or as Hellander in The Wild Gardener calls it, a tam-o'-shanter.
 And always she seemed to be wearing a green or brown slacks outfit.
 The first time I saw her in a dress was at the Science Museum, where I would attend the Minneapolis Bird Club evening meetings.
 During the winter months she worked there as the night overseer -- the same job I was to have several years later while attending the University.

 Once, after I started to teach school, I made my usual stop at her cottage.
 In the course of the conversation, she asked whether I was a member of the Friends of the Wildflower Garden.
 “Noooo,” I answered.
 Emphatically she replied, “Well, you should be!”
-And yes, I filled out the form on the spot.
+[Mr. Futcher joined several years later after he married.]

 Soon afterwards a package arrived containing a number of back issues of the Fringed Gentian™ along with a green binder was given to me.
 A sentence at the bottom of the first issue stated, “The enclosed binder was designed for filing of issues of our publication for future reference.”
 As long as Mrs. Crone was editor of the Fringed Gentian™, there was always a directive at the bottom of one of the issue’s pages that read, “File this issue with the others in your Fringed Gentian green cover.”
 And so we did, and still do, even though the color of the binder isn’t always green.